hughjonesd/santoku/cran-comments.md

-A new version with new functionality.
+A new version with new functionality and one function becoming deprecated.

 ## Test environments